geetanjaliapp/geetanjali/frontend/README.md

 # Geetanjali Frontend

-React application for Geetanjali - Ethical leadership guidance from the Bhagavad Gita.
+React application for Geetanjali - Ethical leadership guidance from the Bhagavad Geeta.

 ## Tech Stack